 Kathryn Jones-Pisano is the principal flutist for the Maybrook Wind Ensemble and treasurer of the MWE.
 Kathryn is a retired literacy teacher who now works as a library clerk at New Paltz Middle School.
 While continuing to “dabble” with the piano after high school, Kathryn did not play her flute for nearly three decades; at the urging of her church organist, she returned to playing in church on Sundays, but six years ago, she began looking for greater challenges and began ensemble playing.
 She now revels in playing with the Maybrook Wind Ensemble and The Party of Four flute quartet.
 As well, Kathryn plays piccolo and flute with the 89th Army Band New York State Guard 89th Division Band.
 She wants everyone to know that you never lose your musical talents, and she encourages everyone to dust off those instruments and join us at the Maybrook Wind Ensemble in making joyful music.

-Michon Lanaro, an area resident since 1973, joined the Maybrook Wind Ensemble in January 2018 as a clarinetist.
+Michon Lanaro, an area resident since 1973, joined the Maybrook Symphonic Wind Ensemble in January 2018 as a clarinetist.
 Her musical history began with piano and clarinet at age 10, alto saxophone at age 14, and flute at age 18.
 She has also played variations of these instruments, namely the E-flat clarinet, the A-flat clarinet, and piccolo.
-She has performed with various classical, jazz, ensemble, and marching groups from elementary school to today’s community band.
+She has performed with various classical, jazz, ensemble, pit orchestra, and marching groups from elementary school to today’s community band.

 Michon is very grateful to her influencers, most especially her parents who provided instruments, lessons, transportation, encouragement, enthusiasm, and love.
 Her appreciation extends to her teachers, conductors, and the master clarinetists she has had the privilege to play with.
 These mentors encourage her to learn and appreciate different instruments and musical genres, along with auditioning for competitions.
 Her accomplishments include NYSSMA in Washingtonville, New York, the Louis Armstrong Jazz Award in St. Cloud, France, Honor Band in London, England, and a civilian with the New York State Guard Band.

 Michon is enamored by the beauty of musical instruments.
 She also enjoys dance, the outdoors, and volunteering.
 She is attending SUNY Empire State College in pursuit of a Bachelor of Science degree.